-Payment will be made to the Seller by Freightos, net of the Seller’s Fee and any applicable withholding tax.
-Invoices to Freightos must not have the Seller’s Fee deducted from them.
+Payment will be made to the Seller by Freightos, net of the Seller’s Fee, Partnership Fees and any applicable withholding tax.
+Invoices to Freightos must not have the Seller’s Fee and/or the Partnership Fees deducted from them.
 Freightos will issue an invoice to the Seller for the Seller’s fee.

 5.8.9 Payment Schedule

 A detailed payment schedule can be found here.
 Payment will be issued to the bank account specified by the Seller.

 Sellers will receive a payment report for each shipment on that payment cycle.
 This report records the total amount of the Seller Invoice, the total amount of the Freightos Invoice for the Seller’s Fee, and the net payment received for this shipment(s).